Coronavirus and TCM, Part 3: Scientific Research and Clinical Evidence of Chinese Herbs featuring Dr. John Chen

-TCM has been used with great success to combat coronavirus (Covid-19) in China; however, its influence is barely palpable in the Western countries.
-Even as the Covid-19 pandemic reaches its peak around the world, many TCM practitioners are forced to close their clinics because their services are “non-essential.”
-This pattern of disharmony occurs in part because we as a profession have not communicated effectively with the public and the Western Medicine healthcare practitioners.
+TCM has been used with great success to combat coronavirus (Covid-19) in China; however, its influence was barely palpable in the Western countries.
+Even as the Covid-19 pandemic reached its peak around the world, many TCM practitioners were forced to close their clinics because their services were “non-essential.”
+This pattern of disharmony occurs in part because we as a profession have not communicated effectively with the public and the Western medicine healthcare practitioners.
 We must go beyond the philosophy of yin and yang and present the science of TCM.
 We must learn the pharmacology of herbal medicine and present the clinical evidence of herbal treatment.
 These are challenges we must overcome to earn the respect and credibility to become mainstream healthcare practitioners.

 - Virology and pathophysiology of Covid-19

 - Safety concerns of Chinese herbs: side effects, adverse reactions, caution, contraindications, herb-drug interactions, etc.

 - Webinar One: TCM Treatment of Influenza and Viral Infections